 That’s why it believes in negative thoughts quickly but not positive ones.
 Our thoughts could be positive or negative.
 Positive thinking often starts with self-talk and self-talk is the endless stream of unspoken thoughts that run through your head.

+One of the best brain exercises to stop overthinking- change the inner dialogue.
 Negative self-talk is usually an outcome of misconceptions, judgments, prejudices, limiting beliefs, assumptions, and lack of information.
-Just imagine the number of negative assumptions you feed your brain with, just when you replace it with the positive ones, it starts feeling lighter.
+Just imagine the number of negative assumptions you feed your brain with, just when you replace them with the positive ones, it starts feeling lighter.
 Try doing it.

 6.)
 A distraction